jakobzhao/geog458/weeks/week07/readme.md

 ### 2.2 Setup and Libraries

-First of all, create an empty repo to manage the geonarrative project, and then generate the the main folder like `js`, `css`, `assets`, `img` to manage relevant documents.
+First of all, create an empty repo to manage the GeoNarrative project, and then generate the main folder like `js`, `css`, `assets`, `img` to manage relevant documents.

 Moreover, create an empty html document `index.html` to start the coding.
-In the index.html document, please initialize the fundamental page struture as below.
+In the index.html document, please initialize the fundamental page structure as below.

 ```html
 <!DOCTYPE html>